Armadillo shoe: Reception and cultural legacy

 Critical reaction to the armadillo shoes was immediate and polarised.
 Many reviewers described them as both grotesque and beautiful in the same breath.
 They were particularly noted for their complete visual departure from the natural structure of the human foot.
 Critics often described the models as looking alien, monstrous, or inhuman while wearing them.
 They are often described as an iconic element of the Plato's Atlantis collection and of McQueen's body of work in general.
 In 2012, British Vogue called them one of the 20 all-time most iconic shoes.

 Although there was some criticism of their appearance, much of the negative reaction centered on the perceived impracticality of walking in the armadillo heels.
 Some critics labelled the impractical design a feminist issue, pointing out that female models were being expected to walk in extreme heels designed by a man.
 Costume design professor Deborah Bell wrote that they transformed the model into a "hunted victim".

 Critics viewing them in retrospect have described their effect on high fashion footwear as groundbreaking.
 By 2010, fashion journalists were crediting the armadillo heels as one source of a trend towards extreme high heels both on the runway and in everyday fashion.
 In 2018, Aria Darcella argued in Fashionista that "never in fashion has a shoe eclipsed the rest of a collection".
 Later that year, in an article that celebrated deliberately unappealing fashion, The Paris Review called them "aggressively ugly" while noting that they had "forever change[d] footwear."
 Writing for the American edition of Vogue in 2020, Steff Yotka described them as "the progenitor of our obsession with really quite bizarre footwear".

 Since their debut, the armadillo shoes have been featured in four museum exhibitions.
 Several pairs from the Alexander McQueen Archive were featured at Alexander McQueen: Savage Beauty, a retrospective exhibition of McQueen's work, which appeared at The Met in 2011 and the Victoria and Albert Museum (V&A) of London in 2015.
 The shoes also appeared in the 2015 V&A exhibition Shoes: Pleasure and Pain.
 In 2017, Kelis lent her pair to the Museum of Modern Art for a fashion exhibition entitled Items: Is Fashion Modern?
-At least three pairs of armadillo heels appeared in the 2022 exhibition Lee Alexander McQueen: Mind, Mythos, Muse, shown at the Los Angeles County Museum of Art and the National Gallery of Victoria.
+For the 2022 exhibition Lee Alexander McQueen: Mind, Mythos, Muse, first shown at the Los Angeles County Museum of Art, designer Michael Schmidt was commissioned to make several replica pairs from various materials, including candy wrappers, broken CDs, and Swarovski crystals.